-- Education: the educational level among MSFWs tends to be low. - Language: general lack of ability to speak and read English and sometimes lack of ability to read Spanish. - Economic Status: the income level of MSFWs frequently falls well below the poverty level. - Citizenship: large percentages of MSFWs are citizens of Mexico or of a Central American country or are of Mexican or Central American ancestry.
+- Education: The educational level among MSFWs tends to be low. - Language: General lack of ability to speak and read English and sometimes lack of ability to read Spanish - Economic Status: The income level of MSFWs frequently falls well below the poverty level. - Certain parts of Texas tend to have a larger number of undocumented farmworkers. - Uncertainty of MSFWs having a safe working environment regarding exposure of COVID-19 and low vaccination rates - Citizenship: Large percentages of MSFWs are citizens of Mexico or of a Central Americancountry or are of Mexican or Central American ancestry. - Other workers to include H-2A workers from Ukraine, Romania, Mennonites, South African, and other Central American countries that possess certain language dialects